Looking To Save On A New Conservatory?

-The typical house extension requires planning permission from your local council and will also require a lot of your patience (be prepared for a lot of disruption.)
+The typical extension requires planning permission from your local council and will also require a lot of your patience (be prepared for a lot of disruption.)

 A conservatory, however, takes less time to build, is often the cheaper option and more times than not, does not require planning permission.
 Hurrah!

-The right conservatory will increase property value, make your home look fantastic (we are all for impoving property aesthetics) and give you the extra space you need – without breaking too much of your budget.
+The right conservatory will increase property value, make your home look fantastic (we are all for improving property aesthetics) and give you the extra space you need – without breaking too much of your budget.

 Our conservatory buying guide takes you through conservatory design, building regulations and planning permission.